Charter of rights for a child in care

 The legislation requires that the Act is administered in a way that ensures the views of the child and the child's family are considered and the child and the child's parents have the opportunity to take part in making decisions affecting their lives.

 The Act has clear requirements for seeking and considering the views of children and young people, and includes a charter of rights for those children and young people who are in the custody or guardianship of the chief executive.

 Our polices and procedures, as outlined in our Child Safety Practice Manual, require the participation of children at key decision making points throughout the case planning cycle.

 Charter of rights books

-- Kid's rights , aimed at 4 to 10 year olds, is in the form of a children's story book, and is distributed complete with a set of colouring pencils that can be used throughout.
+- Kid's rights aimed at 4 to 8 year olds, is in the form of a children's story book and included illustrations that can be coloured in.

-- My journey in care My journey in care , aimed at 10 to 18 year olds, uses a notebook style layout with cartoons and photos, including Indigenous artwork from a young person in care.
+- My journey in care aimed at 9 to 15 year olds has been developed to look like a notebook and includes advice from other young people in care.